material-motion/material-motion/specifications/runtime_plugins.md

 ## Events

-Events observable by external entities.
+A Runtime should generate events.
+These events should be observable by external entities.

 ### Idle ↔ active state change